ariawahyuw/soa/README.md

 There are several examples in "[**problems**](<problems>)" folder.
 To use it, change these following lines on [**animation.py**](animation.py):
 `from problems.problem* import ...`
-to problem's number that you want to be animated.c For example:
+to problem's number that you want to be animated.
+For example:

     from problems.problem1 import ...